Mumbai: Bleeding woman fends off two robbers in Vikhroli

-It was 7.30 pm when the 26-year-old, who was looking for an auto rickshaw, was pushed to the ground by two men; the woman managed to beat the duo who were trying to snatch her purse, even as blood oozed from her head
+It was 7.30 pm when the 26-yr-old, who was looking for an auto, was pushed to the ground by two men; she beat the duo who were trying to snatch her purse, even as blood oozed from her head

 A young woman managed to fight off two robbers who accosted her near a restaurant in Vikhroli (West) last week.
 Though she managed to prevent them from taking her purse, she lost her mobile phone to the duo.